-Forts in India are some of the most magnificent structures one can find, closely related to the country’s history and culture.
-These architectural marvels were once sites of epic battles and served as the residing place for countless rulers.
+Forts in India are some of the most magnificent structures one can find and are closely related to the country’s history and culture.
+These architectural marvels were once sites of epic battles and served as the residences of countless rulers.
 Today, they stand tall as a reminder of India’s bygone eras.

 Whether you are a fan of history or not, Indian forts fascinate everyone.
 Almost every state in India is home to a mighty fort, each different in architectural style as well as historical details.